 Glands naturally produce oil to nourish and protect the skin.
 But, skin conditions and excessive sweating can produce too much oil.
 This oil clings onto a dog’s fur and linger until it’s removed.

 A build up of excess oil can lead to bacterial infections and commonly cause that distinctive wet dog smell.
 The mixture of oil and water results in an unpleasant odor, which is more evident in dogs with longer fur.

 If you bathe your dog with an effective dog shampoo for eliminating odor but the stink still remains, there may be an underlying medical issue.
 Infections that produce odor will inevitably persist until the infection is successfully treated.
 For example, kidney problems are known for causing unpleasant odors.
 Another cause could be an ear infection, which occurs when water gets into the ear and not removed.
 The odor could worsen and spread when in contact with water.
-This issue can be easily prevented by using an ear cleaner.

 If you notice any signs of infection presented with a foul smell, be sure to visit your veterinarian.
 Your veterinarian can help determine the underlying cause and begin treatment straightaway.
 A medicated shampoo may be recommended for skin infections, for instance.